Frequently Asked Questions

 Yes.
 We perform a thorough cleaning, often by pressure washing, to remove dirt, mildew, and loose paint so the new paint adheres properly.

-We plan carefully around the weather and won’t paint when it’s raining or if rain is imminent.
+At Phinney Ridge Painting, we plan carefully around the weather and won’t paint when it’s raining or if rain is imminent.
 Moisture can ruin a paint job, so we’re careful to only work in dry conditions.

 Typically, a high-quality paint job in our climate lasts 7–10 years depending on the material, exposure, and upkeep.
 We use top-tier products and methods to maximize durability.